Sir Boateng

 The SG3524 is at the heart of this PWM inverter circuit, which can compensate for variations in the output load.

-A change in output load directly affects the output voltage in a non-PWM inverter (when output load increases, output voltage decreases, and vice versa), but in a PWM inverter, the output voltage remains constant over a range of output load.
+A change in output load directly affects the output voltage in a non-PWM inverter (when output load increases, the output voltage decreases, and vice versa), but in a PWM inverter, the output voltage remains constant over a range of output load.

-The Circuit diagram.
+The Circuit Diagram.

 250W PWM inverter circuit diagram